zats/zats.github.io/_posts/2015-02-14-lets-build-tollfree-bridged-class.markdown

 published: True
 ---

+Source code for this blog post can be found at github: https://github.com/zats/TollFreeBridging

 ## Intro

 You know technology is well executed when it disappears completely.
 [Toll-free bridging](http://developer.apple.com/library/ios/#documentation/CoreFoundation/Conceptual/CFDesignConcepts/Articles/tollFreeBridgedTypes.html) is a great example of "invisible" technology.
 You're using it extensively if you're wiring any Objective-C code probably without even knowing it.
 So what is toll-free bridging?